elenagoto/foobar.withgoogle/0202_lovely-lucky-lambs/README.md

 The rules to follow were:

-current element:
+- Current element:
   - Can't be more than double than the previous element.
   - Can't be smaller than the two previous combined.
 - Fist item in the list will be 1.
 - Second item be at least 1.